-Ben manages in-state staff and coordinates with HRC’s senior leadership in Washington, D.C. to make progress on three fronts—changing hearts and minds, advancing enduring legal protections, and building more inclusive institutions for LGBTQ southerners from the church pew to the workplace.
+Before being promoted to manage the Human Rights Campaign’s policy and political strategic work, Ben was Director of Project One America, HRC’s comprehensive, multi-year effort to expand LGBTQ equality in the South through permanent campaigns in Alabama, Arkansas and Mississippi.
+Ben managed in-state staff and coordinated with HRC’s senior leadership in Washington, D.C. to make progress on three fronts—changing hearts and minds, advancing enduring legal protections, and building more inclusive institutions for LGBTQ Southerners from the church pew to the workplace.

 Ben is a veteran political strategist with an extensive background in campaigns, issue advocacy, and providing strategy for political parties, progressive organizations, and candidates.
-He worked as Southern and Western Political Manager for the American Federation of State, County and Municipal Employees (AFSCME), with the Campaign for Tobacco-Free Kids and on several issue advocacy campaigns such as Houston Votes, Missouri Cures and the National Partnership for Women and Families.
-His experience with political organizations includes working with Obama for America, the Democratic Congressional Campaign Committee, and with several political candidates such as Travis Childer in Mississippi and Russ Carnahan in Missouri.
+He worked as Southern and Western Political Manager for the American Federation of State, County and Municipal Employees (AFSCME), with the Campaign for Tobacco-Free Kids and on several issue advocacy campaigns such as Houston Votes and, Missouri Cures.
+His experience with political organizations includes working with Obama for America, the Democratic Congressional Campaign Committee, and with several political candidates.